N4S4/synology-api/.github/PULL_REQUEST_TEMPLATE.md

 ---

-Thank you for contributing! ðŸ™
+Thank you for contributing! 🙏